Main Menu

 Requirement of Spousal Guaranty May Violate ECOA

-When a closely held company applies for financing, the financial institution or business issuing credit ("Creditor") typically requires the owner to guaranty the debt to increase the likelihood the debt will be repaid.
-If the owner of the closely held company is married, the Creditor often requires the owner’s spouse to also guaranty the debt, regardless of the spouse’s ownership interest.
-However, requiring the spouse to guaranty the debt when the spouse has no ownership interest may violate the Equal Credit Opportunity Act ("ECOA").
-If the Creditor violates the ECOA, the spousal guaranty may be void and the Creditor may be liable for actual and punitive damages.
+When a closely held company applies for financing, the financial institution or business issuing credit (“Lender”) typically requires the owner to guaranty the debt to increase the likelihood the debt will be repaid.
+If the owner is married, the Lender often requires the owner’s spouse to also guaranty the debt, regardless of the spouse’s ownership interest.
+However, requiring the spouse to guaranty the debt when the spouse has no ownership interest may violate the Equal Credit Opportunity Act (“ECOA”).
+If the Lender violates the ECOA, the spousal guaranty may be void and the Lender may be liable for damages.

-The ECOA is intended to prevent discrimination against a credit applicant on the basis of, among other things, marital status, and, arguably, prohibits a Creditor from requiring that an applicant’s spouse guaranty the debt or sign a credit instrument as a co-borrower, if the applicant otherwise individually qualifies for the requested credit.
-The ECOA provides that it is "unlawful for any creditor to discriminate against any applicant with respect to any aspect of a credit transaction . . . on the basis of . . . marital status."
-The ECOA defines "applicant" as "any person who applies to a creditor directly for an extension, renewal, or continuation of credit . . . ."
-Though the ECOA does not expressly include guarantors within the definition of "applicant," the Federal Reserve Board, which previously had the power to issue regulations to implement the ECOA before Congress vested that authority in the Consumer Financial Protection Bureau, issued a regulation, known as "Regulation B," that broadly defines "applicant" to include guarantors.
-Regulation B provides that a "creditor shall not require the signature of an applicant’s spouse or other person, other than a joint applicant, on any credit instrument if the applicant qualifies under the creditor’s standards of creditworthiness for the amount and terms of the credit requested."
+The ECOA is intended to prevent discrimination against a credit “applicant” on the basis of, among other things, marital status.
+It arguably prohibits a Lender from requiring that the applicant’s spouse guaranty the debt or sign a credit instrument as a co-borrower if the applicant otherwise individually qualifies for the credit without the spousal guaranty.
+The ECOA does not expressly include guarantors within the definition of “applicant,” but the Federal Reserve Board issued "Regulation B," which broadly defines “applicant” to include guarantors.
+Regulation B specifically provides that a “[lender] shall not require the signature of an applicant’s spouse or other person, other than a joint applicant, on any credit instrument if the applicant qualifies under the [lender’s] standards of creditworthiness for the amount and terms of the credit requested.”

 Based on Regulation B, several courts have voided spousal guaranties under the ECOA.
-In many of those cases, the spousal guarantor argued that, because he or she was neither an owner nor involved in the business, he or she could not be classified as a joint applicant and that the Creditor failed to assess whether the owner independently qualified for the extension of credit.
-A number of courts accepted these arguments and also held that joint ownership of collateral that does not directly benefit from the extension of the credit is not sufficient to turn a non-business owner spouse into a joint applicant.
+In many of those cases, the spousal guarantor argued that he or she was neither an owner nor involved in the business, was not a joint applicant, and that the Lender failed to first determine whether the owner independently qualified for the credit.
+Several courts accepted these arguments and also held that joint ownership of collateral that does not directly benefit from the extension of the credit is not sufficient to turn a non-business owner spouse into a joint applicant.

-If you have any questions or wish to discuss compliance with the ECOA, please contact Brian J. Koenig or another member of the Banking, Finance, and Creditors’ Rights Practice Group.
+If you have any questions or wish to discuss compliance with the ECOA, please contact any member of the Banking & Finance Practice Group.

 Back to Page